alvaroandresgarayromero/designpatternsheeet/sandbox/aws/lambda/README.rst

         root@5976e1426a62:/app/sandbox/aws/lambda/lambda_function/out# make aws-lambda-package-lambda

-3. Deploy lambda, S3, and SQS with all its configurations into AWS using Terraform Go to the lambda_function build directory, and move the 'lambda.zip' file into the terraform folder
+3. Deploy the resources with all its configurations into AWS using Terraform Go to the lambda_function build directory, and move the 'lambda.zip' file into the terraform folder

     .. code-block:: bash